-My day begins each morning, when I’m home in Toronto, between 3:30 and 4 a.m.
+My day begins between 3:30 and 4 a.m.
 I slip stealthily from under the covers and drape my feet over the edge of the bed.

 Bally the Dog, alert to my slightest of movements, takes this as his cue to get up from his mat.
-He wanders over from the corner of the bedroom to my side for a early morning petting.
-I vigorously rub his back in that one area that for some reason turns his tail wagging up to a ludicrous speed.
+He wanders over from the corner of the bedroom to my side for a early morning pet.
+I vigorously rub his back so that his tail wags at ludicrous speed.
 This goes on for about a minute before he turns around, plenty satisfied.
 Time to return to his homemade bed for another three hours of doggy dreaming.

 With this, I make my way to the bathroom to get dressed and cleaned up.
 I put on my workout clothes for later and head down to the kitchen table.
 A jug of cold water from the fridge and a few daily supplements (vitamin C, a probiotic, and glucosamine chondroitin) are the only nourishment I need for the next few hours.